[HISTORY: Adopted by the Board of Supervisors of Adams County 6-20-2017 by Ord. No. 20-2017. Amendments noted where applicable.]

-Pursuant to §§ 19.21 to 19.39, Wisconsin Statutes, each and every official is the legal custodian of and shall safely keep and preserve all property and things received from the official's predecessor or other persons and required by law to be filed, deposited, or kept in the official's office, or which are in the lawful possession or control of the official or the official's deputies.
+Pursuant to § 19.21 to 19.39, Wis.
+Stats., each and every official is the legal custodian of and shall safely keep and preserve all property and things received from the official's predecessor or other persons and required by law to be filed, deposited, or kept in the official's office, or which are in the lawful possession or control of the official or the official's deputies.
 All persons are entitled to the greatest possible information regarding the affairs of government and the official acts of those officials and employees who represent them.

 The following sections of the Wisconsin Statutes are hereby incorporated by reference and made a part of this chapter:

 Membership.
-The membership of the Ethics Board will consist of two employees, two junior Board members, and one citizen all of whom will be appointed by the County Board Chair.
+The membership of the Ethics Board shall consist of two employees, two junior board members, and one citizen, all of whom will be appointed by the County Board Chair.

 Assistance of counsel.
 The Corporation Counsel shall furnish the Ethics Board whatever legal assistance is necessary to carry out its functions.
 The Corporation Counsel may retain outside counsel to provide this assistance as necessary.